syedsaqib2457/php-hash/documentation/readme.md

 #### Deploy a Cloud or Self-Hosted Server

-GhostCompute is an isolated and self-hosted framework, meaning it requires a server instance.
+GhostCompute code is isolated and self-hosted.

-Here are guides for deploying cloud server instances.
+Here are guides for deploying GhostCompute on cloud server instances.

 - Alibaba Cloud
 - Amazon EC2